Basketball Referee

 When does the 5 seconds for inbounding commence after a made basket under HS rules?
 We had a steal and a breakaway layup while the opposition was giving each other stinkeyes in front court.
 Thx.

-Asked by Rodk about 8 years ago
+Asked by Rodk over 8 years ago

 The rulebook says that the count starts when the ball is at the throw in team's disposal.